TRI Around the World

 Organization for Economic Co-operation and Development

-The Organization for Economic Co-operation and Development (OECD) Exit is an intergovernmental organization made up of representatives from 34 countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and synchronize policies, discuss issues of mutual concern, and work together to respond to international problems.
+The Organization for Economic Co-operation and Development (OECD) Exit is an intergovernmental organization made up of representatives from 35 member countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and harmonize policies, discuss issues of mutual concern, and work together to respond to international problems.

 OECD and PRTRs